-The southern boundary of the study area approaches to within 150m of the River Derwent Estuary.
+The south-west boundary of the study area, along Boyer Road, approaches to within 150m of the River Derwent Estuary.
 The River Derwent estuary is a 'ria' or drowned river valley formed by coastal submergence about 6,000 years ago.
 The shoreline of the estuary in the surrounds of Bridgewater is low-energy, with mudflats and shoals exposed at low tide.
 The River is estuarine at this point, and subject to tidal influences.
 The other major water course in the vicinity of the study area is the Jordan River.
 The Jordan River has its' headwaters at Lake Tiberias, around 40km to the north-east of the study area.
 From here the river flows in a north-west direction through a broad open valley system, cutting across the Midland Highway near Jericho.
 It then enters more steeply incised hills just south of Melton Mowbray, where the river then loops around to the south-east, eventually emptying into the Derwent River at Herdsmans Cove.
 The river is also estuarine at this point, and subject to tidal influences.

-Ashburton Creek, is the only named fresh water course that is situated within the study area itself (see Plate 3).
+Ashburton Creek, which is located around 500m to the east of the study area is the closest named fresh water course.
 This is an ephemeral water course that flows in a south-east direction down from Cobbs Hill and along the east edge of the Genappe Spur, through the study area and eventually emptying into the River Derwent just east of Mason Point.
-Within the study area, the creek channel is quite narrow and moderately incised, being flanked on either side by hill slopes.
+Within the study area itself, the hill slopes are drained by a series of small ephemeral un-named gullies.
+These gullies have a series of small farm dams constructed at various points (see Plate 5).